sogelink-research/pgrest/README.md

 # pgrest

 A server written in GO that provides secure and efficient querying of PostgreSQL databases via a RESTful API.

+## Features

+- Supports multiple postgres sources to query
+- GZIP compression support
+- Streaming response to keep memory footprint low
+- DataArray output option to lower transfered bytes and increase speed for many rows
+- Server binary size < 10MB, Docker image only 16MB

 ## ToDo

 - HMAC
+- Brotli compression

+## Security

+You're opening up a way to directly query the database so make sure the user set in the connection string has the appropriate operation and access rights.

 ## Query